jiangjiang001/jianggong.github.io/_pages/about.md

 * Ultra-low noise temperature sensor
 * Novel temperature compensation techniques

-**I am always looking for motivated undergraduate and graduate students with a background in microelectronics to join my group.
+**I am always looking for self-motivated undergraduate and graduate students with a background in microelectronics to join my group.
 Each student is encouraged to lead at least one chip design in the advanced CMOS process.**

 News
 ======